Paul Dugan, Jr.

 Jordan attended Wichita State University for her undergraduate degree, where she participated in many student organizations and activities.
 She then went on to attend the University of Kansas School of Law.
 While at KU Law, Jordan served as a student law clerk for Judge Melgren of the U.S. District Court, District of Kansas, as well as an intern with Kansas Legal Services in Wichita, Kansas.
 Upon graduation, Jordan returned to Wichita to serve as a Judicial Law Clerk for Judge Melgren.

 After completing her clerkship with Judge Melgren, Jordan worked at a national law firm.
 While there, she represented clients in a variety of matters, including oil and gas litigation, construction litigation, water rights, commercial property tax appeals, employment litigation, and other general business litigation.
-At Dugan and Giroux, Jordan primarily focuses on civil litigation and business advising.
-She also advises and represents clients in the area of water law, including impairment disputes and water transfer issues.
+At Dugan and Giroux, Jordan primarily focuses on estate planning, business advising, and appeals.

 Jordan is married to Jarrod, and they are raising a total of five kids!
 In addition to staying busy with kids’ activities, Jordan enjoys volunteering at her church and kids’ school, serving as a contributor for Wichita Moms Blog, and riding her horse.